 The standard is relevant for all app manufacturers who wish to make and put to the market a health app as it describes the quality and reliability requirements.
-It is also relevant for app assessment authorities (e.g., ORCHA in the UK or Federal Institute for Drugs and Medical Devices in Germany) who evaluates health apps by applying their own methodology for assessment.
+It is also relevant for app assessment authorities (such as ORCHA or Federal Institute for Drugs and Medical Devices in Germany) that evaluate health apps by applying specific methodology for assessment.